r3w0p/bobocep/README.md

 [active replication](https://en.wikipedia.org/wiki/Replication_(computing)) of
 partially completed complex events across multiple instances of the software.

+> **This branch is for the redesign of the software that will take the project to v1.**

 ## License

 `BoboCEP` is open source, as per